Whenever: World Premiere Reviews

 Roger Glossop's amazing set constantly surprises and delights, and there are some fine new songs, with music by Denis King.

-Whenever is also heartily recommended for adults who enjoy a fascinating tale impeccably told."
+Although aimed primarily at children, Whenever is also heartily recommended for adults who enjoy a fascinating tale impeccably told."

 (Scarborough Evening News, 13 December 2000)